Massachusetts Misdemeanor and Felony Larceny and Shoplifting Laws

 Talk to a Lawyer

-If you've been charged with larceny or a related crime, contact a local criminal defense attorney as soon as possible.
+If you've been charged with larceny or a related crime, contact a local criminal defense attorney or ask for a public defender as soon as possible.
 An experienced lawyer can help you navigate the criminal justice system and discuss any possible defenses for your unique set of circumstances.

 DEFEND YOUR RIGHTS